Sustainable Heating With Mitsubishi Electric Heat Pump At Chester Zoo

 Download PDF version

-The indoor butterfly habitat at Chester Zoo is a purpose-built space which is home to an array of butterflies, stream frogs, anoles and millipedes, mainly from South America and Southeast Asia.
+The indoor butterfly habitat at UK's Chester Zoo is a purpose-built space which is home to an array of butterflies, stream frogs, anoles and millipedes, mainly from South America and Southeast Asia.
 These species require a very warm environment, kept between 22°C and 25°C, whatever the weather outside in Cheshire.

 The habitat, which is 471 m2 and around 10 m at its widest part, was previously heated with a liquified petroleum gas (LPG) heating system but is now entirely heated by an air source heat pump system from Mitsubishi Electric.